Distance-weighted Support Vector Machine: Distance-weighted Support Vector Machine

 \subsubsection{Necessity of the slack variable $\eta_i$}

-For most of the data vectors in Figure \ref{fig:fig2}, the second term $\eta_i$ vanishes.
-However, in general, $\eta_i$ is added to $y_i(\xv^T\omegav+\beta_0)$ to make their sum $r_i$ always positive.
-For example, in Figure \ref{fig:fig2}, the data vectors \#22 and \#25 are on the wrong side of the axillary hyperplane, hence both functional margins, $y_i(\xv_i^T\omegav+\beta_0),~i=22,25$, are negative.
-The DWSVM optimization adds some positive $\eta_i$'s to make the sum $r_i=y_i(\xv_i^T\omegav+\beta_0)+\eta_i$ positive.
-This adjustment is necessary, because in addition to the common sense that a distance has to be positive, \textit{without this restriction}, one can always make some $\beta_0$ to be infinity, \ie, the axillary hyperplane is infinitely far from the data so that all $r_i$'s are infinity, and hence $1/r_i = 0$.
-This is certainly not a desired situation because it would make the direction vector trivial (\ie, the minimal of the objective function would always be 0 regardless of the choice of the direction).
-For the reason above, minimizing $\sum_{i=1}^n \eta_i$ is needed as a safe net which can guarantee that the use of $\sum_{i=1}^n \left(1/r_i\right)$ as a notion of gap is valid.
+When $y_if_0(\xv_i)<0$, the (signed) distance from the data vector to the axillary hyperplane is negative.
+In this case, a positive $\eta_i$ is added to $y_if_0(\xv_i)$ to make their sum $r_i$ positive.
+For example, in Figure \ref{fig:fig2}, the data vectors \#22 and \#25 are on the wrong side of the axillary hyperplane, hence both functional margins, $y_if_0(\xv_i),~i=22,25$, are negative.
+The DWSVM optimization adds some positive $\eta_i$'s to make the sum $r_i=y_if_0(\xv_i)+\eta_i$ positive.
+It is the sum of the inverse of $r_i$ that we minimize, instead of the sum of inverse of the signed distances $y_if_0(\xv_i)$.
+This adjustment is necessary.
+Otherwise, one can always make $\beta_0$ to be infinity, \ie, the axillary hyperplane is infinitely far from the data so that all the distances $y_if_0(\xv_i)$'s are infinity (positive or negative), and hence $1/(y_if_0(\xv_i)) = 0$.
+This is certainly not a desired situation because it would make the direction vector trivial (because the minimal of the objective function would always be 0 regardless of the choice of the direction).
+For these reasons, the addition of $\eta_i$ and the inclusion of $\sum_{i=1}^n \eta_i$ in the objective function are necessary to make the optimization problem meaningful.